![]() |

 The six-beam style coupling (F-series )has increased torque capacity and is well suited for light-duty power transmission applications such as connecting a motor to a lead screw.

-- Rigid couplings
+- Short rigid couplings

 - Quick clamping shaft collars